openstack/openstack-ansible/doc/source/admin/scale-environment/scaling-mariadb-rabbitmq.rst

 RabbitMQ is clustered differently.
 We supply IP addresses of all cluster members to clients and it’s up to the client to decide which backend it will use for interaction.
-Only RabbitMQ management UI is balanced through haproxy, so the connection of clients to queues does not depend on HAProxy in any way.
+Only RabbitMQ management UI is balanced through HAProxy, so the connection of clients to queues does not depend on HAProxy in any way.

 Though usage of HA queues and even quorum queues makes all messages and